 * Futures: Dow up 38 pts, S&P 500 and Nasdaq flat

 NEW YORK, Dec 16 (Reuters) - U.S. stock index futures were little changed on Monday, suggesting investors were reluctant to buy even after a steep decline last week, as they turned their focus to an upcoming Federal Reserve policy meeting.

-* Stronger economic data of late, however, has led some to believe the tapering will come earlier, as soon as at the Fed's meeting this week.
+However, stronger economic data of late, including the November payroll report, has led some to believe the tapering will come earlier, as soon as at the Fed's meeting this week.
 The Fed has said it will slow the program when certain economic indicators meet its growth targets.

 "Payrolls solidified the perception that the end of stimulus is near," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.